$3.5 Million Seattlement

 What Are Jackknife Accidents?

-A jackknife can be a potentially serious accident that can happen when a truck’s trailer skids out of control and swings around to the side of the truck’s cab.
+A jackknife can be a potentially serious truck accident that can happen when a truck’s trailer skids out of control and swings around to the side of the truck’s cab.
 This can sometimes form a V-shape that resembles a folding pocket knife.

 Dangerous Truck Accident Statistics in Philadelphia